Rockylane01/2-13_INTEX/README.md

 # 2-13_INTEX
 INTEX code

-To-Do on Jason branch:

 users.ejs
  - edit user functionality
  - search functionality
- - add user functionality?
-I think we should remove that button
  - sort functionality? should be a quick add

 events.ejs